fcapolini/modicumjs/README.md

 setData(data:any)
 ```

 Dictated by the `DataConsumer` interface.
 Normally used by `Data` instances to make Views visually reflect data changes.
+If `data` is an array the View is replicated as needed.
+If `data` is null or undefined, the View is hidden.

 ```typescript
 setDataRange(start:number, end?:number)